 Major effects of agonist binding at adrenergic receptors:

 - Beta-1 receptor: Increased cardiac chronotropic and inotropic effects

 - Beta-3 receptor: Increased lipolysis

-Examples of adrenergic drugs which only bind on alpha-1 receptors are phenylephrine, oxymetazoline.
+Examples of adrenergic drugs which selectively bind to alpha-1 receptors are phenylephrine, oxymetazoline.
 Selective alpha-2 receptor drugs include methyldopa and clonidine.
 The key beta-1 selective drug is dobutamine.
 Lastly, beta-2 selective drugs are bronchodilators, such as albuterol and salmeterol.

 Adrenergic drugs can also be non-selective and hence bind to a combination of adrenergic receptors.
 Norepinephrine binds to the alpha-1, alpha-2, and beta-1 receptors.
 Dopamine binds to the alpha-1, alpha 2, beta-1 receptors, and also dopamine receptors.
 Epinephrine binds to all of the adrenergic receptors.
 These drugs bind to more of the adrenergic receptors when administered at higher doses, i.e., can lose selectivity.

 The following are key clinical indications of various adrenergic drugs:

 Alpha-1 Receptor Agonists

 - Phenylephrine: FDA-approved as a decongestant and vasopressor.
 It has utility in cases of hypotension due to shock, such as septic shock.